-Medicaid for Employees with Disabilities, also known as MED-Connect - Link to Med Connect Page
+Medicaid for Employees with Disabilities, also known as MED-Connect

 The Medicaid for Employees with Disabilities program was authorized by The Ticket to Work and Work Incentives Improvement Act of 1999.
 Its implementation in Connecticut is mandated under Public Act 00-213 Work Incentives for Persons with Disabilities.
 The program allows persons with a disability to engage in employment without risking eligibility for needed medical services through the Medicaid program.
 The program also allows certain individuals to keep other necessary services needed to remain employed.
 In general an eligible person with a disabling condition who is employed, can qualify for Medicaid without the use of spenddown while earning income in excess of traditional income limits.

-The Department of Rehabilitation Services (DORS) Opens in a new window Opens in a new window
+The Department of Aging and Disability Services (ADS)

 Disability Determination Services (DDS) - Persons with severe disabilities who are unable to work due to their impairments may apply for benefits under the Social Security Administration (SSA).

 Vocational Rehabilitation Program (VR) - Eligible individuals with significant physical or mental disabilities can apply for help to prepare for, find, or keep a job.